snaraj/SpotiPlus/README.md

 ## Installation
 ##### Note: this project assumes a default python version of 3 or later.
 It has not been tested on any 2.x distribution.

-1. Setting up our environment.
+1. Setting up our environment
 	1. I like to use a tool called [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) to manage my virtual environments.

 	![virtual env setup](https://github.com/snaraj/SpotiPlus/blob/master/assets/images/virtual_env_setup1.png?raw=true)